Dominguez1st/card-combat/docs/operations/operations-attack-card.md

 Filter

-: Will be filtered by the attack card id.
+: Will be filtered by the attackType card id.

 Sort order